Melissa Nirenberg, MD, PhD

 Methods/Design:

-Participants will be recruited from the James J. Peters Veterans Affairs (VA) Movement Disorders Clinic, which has a racially, ethnically, and socioeconomically diverse patient population.
-Data will be collected about the subjects’ demographic features (including racial and ethnic background), medical history, medication use, family history, exposure to toxins, military history, and social determinants of health.
+Participants will be recruited from the James J. Peters Veterans Affairs (VA) Movement Disorders Clinic.
+Data will be collected about the subjects’ demographic features; military and non-military environmental toxin exposure (including Agent Orange and Camp Lejeune water); medical history; medication use; family history; and military history.
 Detailed assessments will be performed to characterize PD symptoms, including motor movement symptoms, non-motor symptoms (such as cognitive problems, depression, and low blood pressure with standing), and responses to PD medications.
-Using statistical analysis, we will look at clinical factors associated with PD in Black and Hispanic patients versus White, non-Hispanic veterans.
+Using statistical analysis, we will look at clinical factors associated with PD in veterans with versus without specific military toxin exposures.

 Relevance to Diagnosis/Treatment of Parkinson’s Disease:

-Determining the clinical features of PD in Black and Hispanic people will enable us to diagnose PD in its earliest stages, optimize treatments, and identify targeted therapies for people in these underrepresented groups.
+Determining the clinical features of PD related to these environmental exposures will help us to diagnose PD in its earliest stages, optimize treatments, and identify targeted therapies for veterans with PD.